cpescato/wikipedia/index.md

 ## ANALYSIS OF NEUTRAL VOTES
 Let's say your election is closed, and votes have been counted, and you did not get elected.
 But sticks and stones won't break your bones, and you decide to analyse the election process in order to learn from your mistakes and take another chance later.
 What do neutral votes say about your election ?
 What do neutral votes say about the electors's opinions ?
 First, we have found that if there were no neutral votes casted for one election, there is a 53% chance of being elected.
-Meaning that maybe, this next part won't serve you..
+Meaning that maybe, no one casted a neutral vote and you have been rejected anywaus, and this next part won't serve you..
-But anyway, we dove into the elections where at leasat one neutral vote was casted per election.
+But anyway, we dove into the elections where at least one neutral vote was casted per election.
 We have investigated whether or not neutral votes can correlate with the outcome of the election.
 There is a potential relationship between the fraction of neutral votes over the total number of votes, and the outcome of the election.

 *include scatterplot_plot_neutral_votes1 %}*